 Primarily, businesses should be focussed upon the health and wellbeing of their teams, and what they can do operationally to minimise the spread of the virus.
-Governments across the world are issuing guidance, and mandating actions, that businesses and individuals must take to support this effort.
-That is a fast-moving landscape.
+Governments across the world are issuing guidance, and mandating actions that businesses and individuals must take to support this effort.
+This is a fast-moving landscape.
 We are working hard to keep our clients up to date.
-Obviously, businesses and individuals must comply with whatever local rules and guidance are put in place.